shikhu51197/shikhu51197/README.md

 ---

 <h2>❤✨About Me</h2>
 <h3 align="center">A passionate & Enthusiastic 🤓 Full Stack Web Developer & learning MERN Stack at Masai School, Bangalore.
 Always eager to learn something new and deal with new tasks and challenges.
-I have done my Bechlor's of Engineering from Shahdol , MadhyaPradesh , India.</h3>
+I have done my Bechlor's of Engineering in Mechanical Engineering from Shahdol , MadhyaPradesh , India.</h3>

 <h4> I Learnt Full Stack Web Development from Masai School🏫(India's first Skill building School "Driven by Outcomes, Fuelled by Ambitions.")</h4>
 <h5>